Hydrophiini: Description

 Like other land animals that have adapted to life in a marine environment, sea snakes ingest considerably more salt than their terrestrial relatives through their diets, when seawater is inadvertently swallowed.
 Because of this, a more effective means of regulating the salt concentration of their blood is required.
 In sea snakes, the posterior sublingual glands, located under and around the tongue sheath, allow them to expel salt with their tongue action.

 Scalation among sea snakes is highly variable.
 As opposed to terrestrial snake species that have imbricate scales to protect against abrasion, the scales of most pelagic sea snakes do not overlap.
-Reef-dwelling species, such as Aipysurus, do have imbricate scales to protect against the sharp coral.
+Reef-dwelling species, such as those in genus Aipysurus, do have imbricate scales to protect against the sharp coral.
 The scales themselves may be smooth, keeled, spiny, or granular, the latter often looking like warts.
-Pelamis has body scales that are "peg-like", while those on its tail are juxtaposed hexagonal plates.
+H. platurus has body scales that are "peg-like", while those on its tail are juxtaposed hexagonal plates.